TargetPackage/batch_deobfuscator/README.md

 Original project by [DissectMalware](https://github.com/DissectMalware), additional modifications made by [gdesmar](https://github.com/gdesmar).
 We just expanded functionality and added additional commentary to the codebase to make the deobfuscation process easier to understand.

+**NOTE: This should ONLY be ran on a virtual machine in an isolated environment to minimize the risk of accidental damage to your system.
+The creators of this tool are not responsible for any damage caused by its usage.**

 ## Running the script
 To run the script: